 Many times I heard the same comments from travelers – they were relieved to be in Thailand after coming from a more chaotic place like India for example.

-8. Warm climate.
 Ok, I admit it, sometimes it’s a little too warm.
-But if the alternative is a winter in Minnesota or Canada, the hot season in Thailand seems quite tolerable.
+But if the alternative is shoveling snow in the winter in Minnesota or Canada, the hot season in Thailand seems quite tolerable.
 You only need one kind of wardrobe here: shorts, T-shirts, and sandals.

 The other important word in the Thai vocabulary is “maipenrai”, which means it’s ok, no problem, don’t worry, no big deal, forget about it.
 These two expressions nicely encapsulate the essence of the Thai attitude to life.